malc-u/SomeoneKnowsSomething/README.md

       - Read More - leading to Read More page
       - Login to listen - for users that are not logged in - leading to Login page
       - Listen here - for users that are logged in - leading to podcast producer website that consists links where podcasts can be listened to.

+### Australian, British and American page

+All these pages are the same except the content they display.
+They all display content for logged in users from country of origin as in the name of the page.

+1. Head-word with "Origin: {{origin as in page title}}" - reusing styling of police tape
+2. Podcast cover picture displayed on the left (tablets and desktops) and on the top (mobiles).
+3. Podcast title and release date displayed in bold on the right (tablets and desktops) and on directly underneath the picture (mobiles).
+4. Podcast description - on the right (tablets and desktops) and on directly underneath the title(mobiles).
+5. Number of episodes in the podcast - directly under the description.
+6. "Listen here" button that leads to the podcast website - places directly underneath the episode numbers section.

+If somehow user that is not logged in lands on this page they will be redirected to login page.

 ## Features left to implement in the future